Carter12s/roslibrust/README.md

 Contribution through reporting of issues encountered and implementation in PRs is welcome!
 Before landing a large PR with lots of code implemented, please open an issue if there isn't a relevant one already available and chat with a maintainer to make sure the design fits well with all supported platforms and any in-progress implementation efforts.

+### Rust Version for Development

+Due to cargo 1.72 enabling "doctest-in-workspace" by default it is reccomended to use Rust 1.72+ for develop.
+Previous rust versions are support but will require some incantations when executing doctests.

 ### Running Tests

 There are various unit tests and integration tests behind feature flags.
 For tests with ROS1, both through rosbridge and native clients, you'll need a locally running `rosbridge_websocket` node and `rosmaster`.
 Then run with `cargo test --features "ros1_test ros1"`.
 For tests with ROS2, you'll need a running rosbridge server, then run with `cargo test --features "ros2_test"`.
 You can find relevant `Dockerfile`s and docker compose configurations udner the `docker` directory.